 And of course, young children should never be outside without sunscreen, as their skin is much more fragile than adult skin!

 Benefits of Tanning Outside

-Of course, these ideas run counter to everything that has been argued by mainstream dermatologists in the US, but Europe, Australia, New Zealand, and other places are starting to come around to these arguments and to change their sun exposure recommendations a bit.
+Of course, these ideas run counter to everything that has been argued by mainstream dermatologists in the US.
+But Europe, Australia, New Zealand, and other places are starting to come around to these arguments and change their sun exposure recommendations a bit.